QVDev/BlendleSDK/README.md

 Feel free to contribute to both projects.
 If there are any feature request and or bugs please put them in the Github issues.
 This way we can track the issues, and refer to them in the merge requests.

+We do basic tracking events, no user data with Firebase, also we use Firebase for crash reporting.

 ##Usage SDK
 #### Gradle